-Animated characters would be nothing without the skills and talent behind the scenes giving them their voices.
+Animated characters and the animation world would be nothing without the skills and talent behind the scenes giving them their voices.
 The animation world provides so much possibility in the way of the dramatic and beautiful, the unique and the weird, and the wonderful and whacky.
 Over the years, this creative environment has lent itself to some of the famous and most significant characters in television and film.
 The comedians and actors are just as intriguing and funny without their in-person appearance, facial expressions and physicality.
 As technology and cinematography advances, the creative process and performance capture also advances, providing unparalleled performance and experience.
 These great voice actors did their best within the animation world of each project.

 Arguably one of the best and most prolific voice actors globally, Mark has done it all and impressed animation fans over his career.
 Over the years, he has demonstrated his remarkable talent for impressions and voiceovers, revolutionizing the animation world.
 The 69-year-old genius is known for voicing some of the greatest animation movies, such as the Joker from the Batman animated series and Chucky in Child’s play.
 The maniacal laughter is The Joker’s best aspect: all Batman fan’s love and hate in equal measures.